rapid7/insightconnect-plugins/google_directory/help.md

 # Description

-The Google Directory plugin uses the [Google Directory Admin API](https://developers.google.com/admin-sdk/directory/) to manage mobile and Chrome OS devices, groups, group aliases, members, organization units, users, and user aliases.
+The Google Directory plugin allows you to suspend and unsuspend users

 # Key Features